-By By the end of the course student should be able to: 1 Measure the important parameters of a PN diode and to implement for various Applications.
-2 Design and construct different rectifier and voltage regulation circuits used in regulated Power supplies.
-3 Design amplifier circuits for specific applications, based on their input and output Characteristics of BJT and FET.
-4 Design and verify the output of linear wave shaping circuits for different inputs.
-5 Design and analyze different multivibrator circuits.
+By By the end of the course student should be able to: 1 Measure the important parameters of a PN diode from the V-I characteristics.
+2 2 Find the ripple factor for the given rectifier circuit 3 Design amplifier circuits using BJTs in different configurations and determine fL and fH from the frequency response characteristics.
+4 Design linear wave shaping circuits and non linear wave shaping circuits.
+5 Design different multivibrator circuits.